Traffic System (NTS)

-The Saguaro NTS Net is an affiliate of the Arizona Traffic & Emergency Net (ATEN), an HF voice net which meets nightly on 3986 KHz (80 meters) at 7:00pm.
-(MST) or 0200z.
+The Saguaro NTS Net is an affiliate of the Arizona Traffic & Emergency Net (ATEN), an HF voice net which meets nightly on 3986 kHz (80 meters) at 7:00 P.M.
+(MST) as of April 15.
 Saguaro NTS members relay traffic to and from the ATEN, and also connect with other wide-area HF nets.
 Saguaro participants also utilize CW, Pactor and other modes to relay traffic into and out of Arizona.

 Jerry, W7FSC, is the current Saguaro Net Manager.
 Past net managers include: Byron, AA7BM; Jim Balentine, KJ7BHO; Max Presnell, KI7TIG; Byron, AA7BM; Pink, K7ILA; Bill, KC7ZZ (S/K); and Greg, W9GRG (former KC5ZGG).
 Pink, K7ILA, and Bill, KC7ZZ (S/K), started the Saguaro NTS Net in June 2009 during Field Day (a national ham radio weekend).
 Many thanks to the Radio Society of Tucson (Randy, KF0X, in particular) for encouraging us to start the net on the K7RST repeater atop Mt.
 Lemmon.
 We moved to the EAARS network in 2010 to reach a wider geographic area.
 Due to issues with the EAARS repeater on Mt.
 Lemmon, the net moved to N7OEM on June 1, 2020, but is back on EAARS as of January 2022.
 Alternate is -145.250 (156.7).